 Acknowledgement:

-I want to acknowledge my supervisor, Dr. Oluwayomi Babatunde, for his invaluable guidance, contribution and patients for which I have an earnest appreciation.
+I would like to acknowledge my supervisor, Dr Oluwayomi Babatunde, for his invaluable guidance, contribution and patience for which I have an earnest appreciation.

 A special thanks to my wife, Birte Veldsman, for her unwavering love and support throughout my studies.